mhorga/mhorga.github.io/_posts/2015-08-01-introduction-to-mapkit.markdown

 class ViewController: UIViewController, MKMapViewDelegate {
 {% endhighlight %}

-Next we will implement two of the delegate methods.
-First method configures the annotation with a small _info_ button on the right side of each pin:
+Next will implement two of the delegate methods.
+First method configures the annotation with a small __info__ button on the right side of each pin:

 {% highlight swift %}
 func mapView(mapView: MKMapView, viewForAnnotation annotation: MKAnnotation) -> MKAnnotationView? {